-The University's core quality architecture is recorded in an Annual Quality Report (AQR) submitted to QQI.
+The University's core quality architecture is recorded in an Annual Institutional Quality Report (AIQR) submitted to QQI.
 The Director of Quality is responsible for coordinating the completion

-- 2. Periodically review the effectiveness of activities and quality assurance procedures - The University reviews the effectiveness of its activities and QA procedures primarily through internal quality reviews.
+2. Periodically review the effectiveness of activities and quality assurance procedures The University reviews the effectiveness of its activities and QA procedures primarily through internal quality reviews.
 Working on a seven-year cycle, the implementation of the reviews is informed by statutory requirements and best international practice and is tailored to best suit the University's mission, needs and organisational structure.
 The review schedule is developed by the Director of Quality in consultation with relevant stakeholders and is approved by the Executive Committee.
-The overall review process, including the development of guideline documents, is coordinated and managed by the QSU and overseen by the Provost & Deputy President (PDP).
-The QSU is responsible for publishing the review schedule, process guideline documents, review reports and final implementation review reports. - .
-Review mechanisms are chosen as appropriate to the activity under review.
-Such mechanisms can include departmental review (vertical), thematic review (horizontal) periodic programme review, ,, linked provider reviews and bespoke internally commissioned reviews of specific UL activities.
-The University proactively engages with periodic institutional quality reviews managed by QQI and uses the review findings to drive institutional-level quality enhancements. - 3.
-As a designated awarding body, approve, monitor and review the effectiveness of the QA procedures of linked providers - Institutional-level arrangements include (i) a policy statement in respect of linked provision; (ii) documented procedures for considering, establishing, reviewing and, where appropriate, terminating a linked provision relationship with linked providers; (iii) procedures for monitoring and reviewing the QA procedures of established linked providers; and (iv) documented governance and oversight responsibilities in relation to linked providers.
+The overall review process, including the development of guideline documents, is coordinated and managed by the QSU and overseen by the Vice President Academic Affairs and Student Engagement (VPAASE).
+The QSU is responsible for publishing on its website the review schedule, process guideline documents, review reports and resulting Quality Improvement Plans.

+Additional review mechanisms are used, as appropriate, to complement internal quality review activity.
+Such mechanisms include a programme-based review cycle, linked provider reviews and bespoke internally commissioned reviews of specific UL activities.
+The University proactively engages with periodic institutional quality reviews managed by QQI and uses the review findings to drive institutional-level quality enhancements.

+- As a designated awarding body, approve, monitor and review the effectiveness of the QA procedures of linked providers - Institutional-level arrangements include (i) a policy statement in respect of linked provision; (ii) documented procedures for considering, establishing, reviewing and, where appropriate, terminating a linked provision relationship with linked providers; (iii) procedures for monitoring and reviewing the QA procedures of established linked providers; and (iv) documented governance and oversight responsibilities in relation to linked providers.
 The Director of Quality is responsible for coordinating quality-related activities in relation to linked providers, and quality documentation relating to linked providers is published on the QSU website. - 4.
-Take due account of relevant guidelines published by QQI, the statutory body that, amongst its other responsibilities, reviews and monitors the effectiveness of HEIs' QA procedures.
-The QSU is responsible for coordinating internal exercises that assess the extent to which the University complies with specific statutory quality-related requirements and considers national and international quality related guidelines.
+Take due account of relevant guidelines published by QQI, the statutory body that, amongst its other responsibilities, reviews and monitors the effectiveness of HEIs' QA procedures The QSU is responsible for coordinating internal exercises that assess the extent to which the University complies with specific statutory quality guidelines.

-5.3 General Characteristics of Effective QA/QE Mechanisms
+6.3 General Characteristics of Effective QA/QE Mechanisms